The Cardio Workout Plan - How To Do Cardio

 Thursday - Rest

 Monday - Push

 Tuesday - Rest

 Sunday - Rest

 If you would like a step by step guide for your fitness journey make sure to check out the courses and programs inside of UMZUfit!

-Well there you have it guys, a simple and effective way to work cardiovascular training into your routine without sacrificing your strength or resistance training.
+Well there you have it guys, the perfect cardio workout plan you can fit into your routine without sacrificing your strength or resistance training.
 As you can see, there are many different ways to make cardio work for your individual needs and preferences, and you should never feel boxed in or limited in your options.

 Whether you choose to follow the three day or five day split listed above, I can promise you that you will see sustained long term benefits in the health and athleticism of your body.
 Take it from someone who never viewed cardio as a pleasurable pursuit, there are some incredible ways to make cardio not only practical and healthy, but also enjoyable.